gsiegwald/stashcloud/README.md

   * **CloudWatch Logs policy** (created by the *frontend* stack) grants only the required permissions to publish container logs to CloudWatch Logs.
 * **Centralized logging to CloudWatch Logs**: Nginx and Filestash containers use the Docker `awslogs` driver to ship logs over HTTPS to the log group `/stashcloud/containers` (log group managed by Terraform).

-## Current project status

-* A t3.micro instance on Amazon Web Services (region eu-west-3, Paris) is up and running with Ubuntu 24.04 LTS.
-* The VM resides in a dedicated VPC public subnet and is reachable via its public IPv4; SSH access is restricted to your `admin_ip` by the security-group rule.
-* This instance will host the Filestash application later, to be deployed with Docker/Ansible.